JamesWC-Work/Philosophical-Discussion-Bot/README.md

 ## Summary

-The project aims to create a conversational AI bot that can discuss philosophical concepts and theories with users.
-The bot can engage in discussions, provide insights, and ask questions to promote critical thinking and learning.
+This project explores the creation of a conversational AI bot that can discuss philosophical concepts and theories with users.
+The aim is to outline the process to create a finalised bot that can engage in discussions, provide insights, and ask questions to promote critical thinking and learning.

 ## Background